JohnReedLOL/scala-trace-debug/README.md

 ### Requirements:

-- Scala 2.10.4 or higher
+- Scala 2.10.4 or higher (or Java 8+)
 - Some sort of IDE that supports stack trace highlighting

 ____________________________________________________________________________________________________________________

 ### Instructions (for IntelliJ IDE):

-1. Add the library dependency (in sbt) or grab the jar file from the [target/scala-2.11](target/scala-2.11) folder.
+1. Add the library dependency or grab the jar file from the [target/scala-2.11](target/scala-2.11) folder.

 2. import [scala.trace._](src/main/scala/scala/trace/package.scala)

-3. Go to: Run > Edit Configurations > Add New Configuration (green plus sign).

-4. Pick either "Application" (with a Main class) or "SBT Task" ("run", "test", or "test:run").

-5. Place some calls to scala trace debug and click the green 'Debug' (Shift+F9) button and follow the stack traces in the console.
+3. Place some calls to scala trace debug and click the green 'Debug' (Shift+F9) button and follow the stack traces in the console.

-6. Use the IntelliJ console arrows to navigate up and down the stack traces.
+4. Use the IntelliJ console arrows to navigate up and down the stack traces.

 ![IntelliJ console](http://s29.postimg.org/ud0knou1j/debug_Screenshot_Crop.png)